Āpiha Whare Herehere

 - interested in helping others.

-Corrections officers need to have a good level of fitness as they spend a lot of time on their feet, and the job can be physically demanding if dealing with uncooperative prisoners.
+Corrections officers need to be fit, healthy and strong as they spend a lot of time on their feet and the job can be physically demanding.
+They also need to have good hearing.

 Find out more about training

 - email@example.com - www.corrections.govt.nz